iotaledger/introduction-docs/docs/guides/token_migration.md

 const ADDRESS_SECURITY_LEVEL = 2
 // Minimum balance that is required for a migration bundle, because of the dust protection in the new network const MINIMUM_MIGRATION_BALANCE = 1000000
-// This value shouldn't be too high, because then the PoW could take to long to get it confirmed const MAX_INPUTS_PER_BUNDLE = 10
+// This value should not be too high, because then the PoW could take too long to get it confirmed const MAX_INPUTS_PER_BUNDLE = 10